LeMoussel/pydbhub/README.md

 ## Pre-requisites

 * [Python](https://www.python.org/) version 3.7
-  * Older Python releases should NOY be OK.
-Newer Python releases should be ok,, but only Python 3.7 has been tested (so far).
+  * Older Python releases should NOT be OK.
+Newer Python releases should be OK, but only Python 3.7 has been tested (so far).
 * A DBHub.io API key
   * These can be generated in your [Settings](https://dbhub.io/pref) page, when logged in.